VermeirJellen/PoloniexR/cran-comments.md

      All declared Imports should be used.

-I assume these are build time dependencies since I always used "::" notation?
+I assume these are build time dependencies since I always used "::" notation.
 I suppressed the note with namespace imports of the packages.

-After suppression (First Submission):
+After suppression (submission):
 ── 0 errors | 0 warnings | 0 notes